Last updated on September 14th, 2023 at 10:20 pm

 Most children know about cause and effect, so keeping it as simple without too many details of the actual crime could suffice in the beginning.
 A sample explanation can be: “Your mom or dad (or the name of the loved one) may have broken the law (or rules) and the police are asking him/her questions.
 Sometimes these things take a while — maybe some days, maybe months.
 If mom/dad/loved one broke a rule/law, we might not see them for a while.

 Depending on the developmental stage the child is in, sometimes they believe that they are at fault or to blame.
-Make sure to reassure the child that adults are responsible for their own behavior.
+Make sure to reassure the child that adults are responsible for their own behavior and/or that there are big systems and rules we don’t have all the information about.
+Additionally, their feelings are valid and they are safe to share them with us.

-Make sure to reassure the child that adults are responsible for their own behavior.
+Make sure to reassure the child that adults are responsible for their own behavior and/or there are big systems and rules we don't have all the information about.

 Distinguish the Behavior from the Character of the Person

 You can also distinguish the behavior from the character of the person if necessary.
-Such as, “Mom/dad/loved one is not a bad person, he/she broke a rule/law.
-He/she loves you very much and misses you too.”
+Such as, “Mom/dad/loved one is not a bad person, we are still finding out about how they broke a rule/law.
+[They] love you very much and miss you too.”

 Encourage them to talk with you about their fears, concerns, or any thoughts and feelings they might be having.
-Above all, be willing and open to listening to them and validate their feelings (even if their thoughts might be distorted).
+Above all, be willing and open to listening to them and validate their feelings (even if their thoughts might be distorted, their emotions are valid because they feel them).

 Employ the “yes, and” communication rule in your vocabulary to help them see the validity of their emotions, and how sometimes they can be clouded by negative thoughts.